shihab-2021/onsTech-react-redux-project/README.md

 ## All About This Project

-This project is based on car selling e-commerce.
+This project is based on laptop selling e-commerce.
 All the feathers of this project or website discussed down below:

 The important technologies that are used to make this project are:
 React-redux, React js, Firebase, MongoDB, Node js(for backend), Heroku, Material UI, Bootstrap and so on.